awais-fullstack/map-my-review/README.md

 5. Download and install the Heroku CLI.

-6. If you haven't already, log in to your Heroku account.
+6. Log in to your Heroku account.

 ```
 $ heroku login